-For first time offenders primarily charged with drug and/or alcohol charges, the Municipal Court has an Education, Monitoring & Treatment Program which offers defendants a second chance, upon completion of certain stringent counseling and community service requirements.
+For first time offenders, the Auburn Municipal Court has an Education, Monitoring & Treatment Program which offers defendants a second chance, upon completion of certain stringent counseling and community service requirements.
 Defendants must complete a minimum of twenty-four (24) hours of drug or alcohol counseling (unless otherwise ordered) and attend a minimum of four (4) AA or NA meetings.
 In addition, community service hours will be ordered based upon the number and severity of the charged offense(s).
-There is also an application fee required, which ranges from $375 to $775, depending on the nature of the offense.
+There is also an application fee required, which ranges from $375 to $1,075, depending on the nature of the offense.

 Defendants accepted into this program will be registered in a state-wide database to insure that individuals only receive this treatment once.
 Admission into this program requires a background check and also requires that the defendant admit their culpability, i.e. enter a plea of Guilty.
 It is recommended that you seek legal advice concerning this program; if you cannot afford an attorney and qualify financially, one will be appointed.